elan-dcc/elan-dcc.github.io/content/en/researchers/team-members/rutger-middelburg.md

 **Position:** Assistant professor

-**Specializations:** Transfusion medicine; usage of routine healthcare data in research
+**Specializations:** Transfusion medicine; Usage of routine healthcare data in research

 **Role within ELAN:** Member of the core committee and of the steering committee

-After a Master’s in Biomedical Sciences and a PhD in clinical epidemiology, I spent nearly ten years conducting research in transfusion medicine.
-I have worked for various medical ethics review boards and served as an editor at the Dutch Medicines Bulletin (know as Geneesmiddelenbulletin, or Ge-Bu).
-I have been teaching since 2007 and, since 2020, I have been affiliated with the Department of Population Health and Primary Care (PHEG).
+After a Master’s in Biomedical Sciences and a PhD in Clinical Epidemiology, I spent nearly ten years in transfusion medicine research.
+I worked for two medical ethics review boards and still work as an editor at the Dutch Medicines Bulletin (Geneesmiddelenbulletin, or Ge-Bu).
+I’ve been teaching since 2007 and been affiliated with the Department of Population Health and Primary Care (PHEG) since 2020.

-I currently serve on the ELAN core committee, act as module and track coordinator in the Master’s program Population Health Management, and supervise students and PhD candidates in primary care research.
-A common thread throughout my research is the consistent use of routine healthcare data.
+I’m currently a member of the ELAN core committee and a module and track coordinator in the Master’s program Population Health Management.
+I also supervise students and PhD candidates in primary care research.
+A common thread in my research is the use of routine healthcare data.

 I live in Oegstgeest with my wife and two children.
 In my spare time I enjoy sports like cycling, speed skating, diving, swimming, and running.
 Other hobbies include photography, reading, and writing.